 What’s your prediction for the next one to join the list?
 I’m betting on FastInvest, which as far as I can see is a total Ponzi scheme.

 So far I’ve lost money on Lendy.
 It was one of the first platforms I invested in, and since I didn’t know much about lending at the time, I luckily had the good sense to only invest a relatively small amount into the platform.
 It is now in administration and there is hope for some recovery of the debts, but I will definitely lose part of my investment there.
+The owners of this platform sent millions of GBP to their accounts in the Marshall Islands and basically drove the company bankrupt.
+It’s one of the first big scams in P2P lending, and the fact that the platform was fully licensed in the UK should show us that being licensed does not mean that everything is rosy at a platform.

 Overall the net result from investing in P2P lending platforms is still very positive, and that is what really matters since we all know that these are relatively high-risk platforms in the first place, and there are bound to be borrower defaults, loan originators going bust and in some cases platforms themselves failing for myriad reasons.